onlyjazz/flask-docs/docs/apiflows.md

 you save the data in Flask.
 Alternatively, if your app does sleep tracking, you can take hours of sleep you tracked and save it to Flask every day at 10:00.

-3. Your app sends the data to the Flask API as key-value pairs.
+Your app then sends the data to the Flask API as key-value pairs.
 See below.

 TIP:  Flask Forms automatically names the item variables; you will probably want to reset variable names to something friendly like PATIENT_AGE or PATIENT_GENDER_CODE.